viroidgames/godot-toronto/README.md

 # Godot Toronto
-Presentation notes, documents and other stuff for the Godot Toronto Meetup
+Presentation notes, documents and other stuff for [Godot Toronto](https://discord.gg/ZuJXnuJ).